MicrosoftDocs/azure-dev-docs/articles/python/azure-sdk-overview.md

 - The SDK is composed of over 180 individual Python libraries that relate to specific Azure services.

-- You install the libraries you need by using `pip install <library_name>` using the library names on the [release list](https://azure.github.io/azure-sdk/releases/latest/all/python.html).
+- You install the libraries you need with `pip install <library_name>`, using the library names on the [release list](https://azure.github.io/azure-sdk/releases/latest/all/python.html).
 For further details, see [Install Azure SDK libraries](azure-sdk-install.md).

 - There are distinct "management" and "client" libraries that serve different purposes and are used by different kinds of code.
 For more details, see the following sections later in this article:
   - [Provision and manage Azure resources with management libraries](#provision-and-manage-azure-resources-with-management-libraries)